Frequently Asked Question

 Does it hurt?

 Like most medical procedures some pain and/or discomfort may be involved.
-Some women feel only mild cramping while for others the procedure is painful.
+Some people feel only mild cramping while for others the procedure is painful.
 Most of our patients say the procedure wasn’t as uncomfortable as they had imagined it would be.
 Sedatives and pain killers are available to help you with pain management.

 How long will I be at the clinic?

-Appointments for surgical procedures generally last about 4 hours, with the procedure taking about 5 minutes.
+Appointments for surgical procedures generally last about 2-4 hours, with the procedure taking less than 10 minutes.
 For Medical/RU-486 procedures, appointments last about one hour.
 We understand your time is important and we will do everything we can to get you on your way home safely and quickly.

 If the procedure only lasts less than 10 minutes why am I at the clinic for so long?

-Your appointment includes paperwork, lab work, an individual information session, the procedure, and some recovery time.
+Your appointment includes paperwork, lab work, meeting with the Physician, the procedure, and some recovery time.
 Some patients require additional medications that take time to become effective.